 Narrowing the List

 I love children’s books.
 I love reading them.
 I love looking at the pictures.
 I imagine that one day my love of children’s books might result in actually writing one.
-But for now, I content myself with reading, rereading, and discovering wonderful new books.
+But for now, I’m happy with reading, rereading, and discovering wonderful new books.
+And, of course, reading them to my grandkids.
 Sometimes I think I should have been a librarian – a children’s librarian, of course – instead of a teacher.

 For the sake of my sanity (I couldn’t even imagine trying to place them in order from least favorite to most favorite!), I am listing this treasury of 20 books in alphabetical order.
 I hope you will find a new favorite today.